 A Harness Application represents a group of microservices, their deployment pipelines, and all the building blocks for those pipelines.
 Harness represents your microservice using a logical group of one or more entities: Services, Environments, Workflows, Pipelines, Triggers, and Infrastructure Provisioners.
 Applications organize all of the entities and configurations in Harness CI/CD.

 The following diagram displays how an Application organizes Services, Workflows, and Environments into components that can be selected and deployed using Pipelines (although you can deploy a workflow by itself, also).
 The Artifact Servers and Cloud Providers you connect to your Harness account are used to obtain your microservices/applications and deploy them to your deployment environments.

 Keep this diagram in mind when setting up your Harness Application.

 Create an Application

-The following procedure creates a new application.
-Once you are done, you can add entities to the application, such as services and environments.
+The following procedure creates a new Application.
+Once you are done, you can add components to the Application, such as Services and Environments.

 - Click Setup, and then click Add Application.
 The Application dialog appears.

 - Enter the name for your Application, and click SUBMIT.
 Your new Application appears.